Blog

 Method

-6. Pour the frozen slushie into chilled glasses, letting the icy mixture mound slightly above the rims.
+6. Pour the chilled champagne slushie into glasses, letting the icy mixture mound slightly over the rim.

 Notes